AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 **Duration:**     :: Instantaneous
 A shimmering green arrow streaks toward a target within range and bursts in a spray of acid.
 Make a Ranged Spell Attack against the target.
 On a hit, the target takes 4d4 Acid damage immediately and 4d4 Acid damage at the end of its next turn.
 On a miss, the arrow splashes the target, dealing all the initial damage but no damage at the end of its next turn.

-**At Higher Levels.** When you cast this spell using a spell slot of 3rd level or higher, the damage (both initial and later) increases by 1d4 for each slot level above 2nd.
+**At Higher Levels.** When you cast this spell using a Spell Slot of 3rd level or higher, the damage (both initial and later) increases by 1d4 for each slot level above 2nd.

 :